covert-labs/covert-labs.github.io/_posts/2020-07-06-all-your-spf-are-belong-to-us-exploring-trust-relationships-through-gloabl-scale-spf-mining.md

 This domain trusts half of the Internet -  salaam[.]af: 175.106.32.0/1

-And these five domains trust one 1/4 of the Internet.  cfe[.]fr appears to have fixed this apparent misconfiguration now.
+And these five domains trust 1/4 of the Internet.  cfe[.]fr appears to have fixed this apparent misconfiguration now.
 As their TXT record has changed.

 * creativecircle[.]com: 64.4.22.64/2
 * gevestor[.]de: 91.241.72.0/2